 Celebrating Diversity – Lunch & Mingle

-Since receiving £10,000 in December 2016 from the Big Lottery Celebrate Fund the Lunch & Mingle events have become a regular feature of Links calendar.
+Since receiving a grant from the Big Lottery Celebrate Fund in 2016, the Lunch & Mingle events have become a regular feature on the Links calendar.

 In July we moved to Zoom with our new format, Just Mingle which included:

 - 23rd July – Syrian Refugees in Derbyshire (Speakers: North Derbyshire Refugee Support Group, Chesterfield Stand Up to Racism)